bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 58°
-- Partly Cloudy
+- Mostly Cloudy
 - 69% humidity
-- 7 mph wind
+- 5 mph wind
-- 62% cloud cover
+- 63% cloud cover
-- 41 AQI 🟩
+- 38 AQI 🟩
-- 0.2 inches of rain in the past 24 hours
+- 0.21 inches of rain in the past 24 hours
-- 0.96 inches of rain expected in the next 48 hours
+- 0.95 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>